Aboriginal and Torres Strait Islanders

 Bladder and bowel control problems can cause much shame for Aboriginal or Torres Strait Islander people.
 Despite the fact that bladder and bowel control problems can cause physical, emotional and psychological problems, it is not well understood amongst these communities or openly discussed.
 This lack of information and discussion often leads to isolation.

-A series of resources specifically for Aboriginal and Torres Strait Islanders are available on this site.
+A series of resources specifically for Aboriginal and Torres Strait Islanders are available from the Continence Foundation of Australia:

 To obtain a hard copy of these resources, please contact National Mailing and Marketing via email to email@example.com or via telephone to 02 6269 1000.